pendulum-labs/reserve-onomy/readme.md

 ## Reserve Parameters

-`vault ratio` is the collateralization ratio that of a vault at a given moment `minting ratio` is the minimum vault ratio at which denoms may be minted `liquidation ratio` is the vault at which the vault may be liquidated by a reaper `burn ratio` is the ratio of burned vs stored NOM at liquidation of a vault
+`vault ratio` is the collateralization ratio that of a vault at a given moment `minting ratio` is the minimum vault ratio at which a specific denom may be minted `liquidation ratio` is the vault ratio at which the vault for a specific denom may be liquidated by a reaper `burn ratio` is parameter that defines the ratio of burned vs stored NOM at liquidation of a vault

 ## Reserve Transactions